 Containing fenugreek, milk thistle, and fennel, this supplement is certified organic and non-GMO.
 It’s also made in the U.S., gluten-free, and vegan.
 While many moms find success with this option, it may work best in combination with lactation cookies.
 Costs $20 for a 30 day supply.

 A great option for fenugreek drops, this certified organic supplement contains literally nothing else.
 Their herbal extract is fast-absorbing, which means new moms could start seeing results more quickly.
+You can also find fenugreek in capsule form if you prefer that.
 However, if you’ve had no luck with fenugreek in the past, you might want to try a different option.
 Costs $22 for a 30 day supply.

 These organic moringa capsules contain only moringa leaf, have been proven to increase lactation and don’t contain additives or preservatives — making them safe for both mom and baby.
 This supplement doesn’t contain fenugreek either, which may mean they’re a viable option for mothers who can’t tolerate that ingredient or who have seen no improvement after taking it.
 It costs $25 for 1-2 month supply (depending on how many you take per day).